prueker/METARMap/README.md

-# METARMap
+# METARMap (with TAF)

-Raspberry Pi project to visualize flight conditions on a map using WS8211 LEDs addressed via NeoPixel
+## What's different about this than the parent repo?
+This file contains instructions for setting up the METARMap with TAF functionality.
+Unfortunately, due to technical details I won't get into here, I could not add the functionality on top of the existing parent repo's scripts, so I had to write some new ones.
+I ended up deleting all of the parent repo's scripts in favor of my own, to prevent confusion due to multiple entry points.

+It also requires some extra hardware on the Raspberry Pi, because you need a way to adjust the time for which the lights are forecasting.
+I came up with the following approach:
+1. A "potentiometer" is hooked up to the Pi (through an Analog-to-Digital Converter)
+1. An OLED screen is hooked up to the Pi
+1. The lights are hooked up to the Pi in the same manner as the regular METARMap.
+1. A script runs an infinitely running asynchronous event loop
+1. Recursive functions schedule themselves on the event loop after a delay period.
+By default, the data fetching schedules every 5 minutes while the potentiometer listener schedules every 0.2 seconds.
+1. If the potentiometer listener detects a change, it schedules an update to the OLED screen and lights

 ## Changelist
-To see a list of changes to the metar script over time, refer to [CHANGELIST.md](CHANGELIST.md)
+To see a list of changes to the scripts over time, refer to [CHANGELIST.md](CHANGELIST.md)

-## TAF Functionality

-**!!
-READ THIS if you want to utilize forecasting !!**

-Forecasting ability (based of TAFs) has been added on 12/06/2020.
-Utilizing this feature requires running a totally separate script than what's listed below.
-The setup is also quite different, so a new instructions file was added, [TAF_README](TAF_README.md).
-If you'd like to utilize that, you can ignore everything here and follow those instructions instead.
-Anything common to both setups (such as package installations) will be listed there as well.

 ## Detailed instructions
-I've created detailed instructions about the setup and parts used here: https://slingtsi.rueker.com/making-a-led-powered-metar-map-for-your-wall/
+The owner of the parent repo created detailed instructions about the setup and parts used here: https://slingtsi.rueker.com/making-a-led-powered-metar-map-for-your-wall/.
+However they are for the regular METARMap, and there are several additional steps for this version not included in those instructions.

 ## Software Setup
 * Install [Raspbian Buster Lite](https://www.raspberrypi.org/downloads/raspbian/) on SD card